illinois-cs241/illinois-cs241.github.io/_posts/2016-09-11-text-editor.md

 /
 {% endhighlight %}

+Finally, searching should be case-sensitive.
+Suppose `kitties.txt` looks like this:
+{% highlight text %}
+I like cats
+I like CATS
+I like cAtS
+{% endhighlight %}

+Running a search:
+{% highlight text %}
+$ ./editor kitties.txt
+/cats
+{% endhighlight %}

+Should output:
+{% highlight text %}
+1 I like [cats]
+{% endhighlight}
+and nothing else.

 ## Saving text
 Your text editor should be able to save all of the changes you make to the file on disk.
 (Otherwise, what's the point?)